robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 ### Introduction

 I write character-driven fiction about gender, power, belonging, and the women who build the rooms other people survive in.
-I’m not formally published in the traditional sense, and I’ve had AI as a drafting partner, but I’ve been working seriously on a long fiction project about gender, belonging, and women’s authority and agency.
+I’m not formally published in the traditional sense, and I’ve had AI as a drafting partner, but I’ve been working seriously on this fiction project.
+The core themes are: **agency, safety and respect**.